MikeyBeez/Julie-Julie-M1/README.md

 # Julie Julie

-A macOS voice assistant that lives in your menu bar, providing quick access to time, weather, web searches, and more.
+A macOS voice assistant that lives in your menu bar, providing quick access to time, weather, calculations, music control, web searches, and conversational AI via Ollama.

 ## Overview